Minus24Exp/Jacy/README.md

 - NEVER skip newline after last operator in statement (statements )

 ## TODO
-Move all literal object to one `Literal.h` ro reduce files count.

 ## Think about it
 - General: If FuncDecl stored Token instead of Identifier then it will be possible to use not only ids for function names and e.g. operator overloading looked like: `func +()`